cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 #### Testing

-- Run `npm test` from the root directory.
+- Run `yarn test` from the root directory.
-- If you are missing a test file in the coverage report, you may need to clear the test cache by running `npm run test:clean` from the client and / or server DIR.
+- If you are missing a test file in the coverage report, you may need to clear the test cache by running `yarn test:clean` from the client and / or server DIR.

   This is also one of the pre-commit hook but it is also advisable to run tests regularly.